HomeArticlesBest OfBest Electrical & Physics Converters

 Electric Current Converter

 The Electric Current Converter covers amperes across the full metric prefix range (microamps to kiloamps) plus the CGS unit abampere, which appears in older electromagnetic theory texts.
-Useful for anything from checking a phone charger's milliamp rating against a power bank's output spec to working through electromagnetism problem sets that mix unit systems.
+It's useful for anything from checking a phone charger's milliamp rating against a power bank's output spec to working through electromagnetism problem sets that mix unit systems.

 Electric Potential Converter